CiscoDevNet/csmp-agent-lib/README.md

 ### Modify sample agent
 1. Add desired GET or POST method dispatch for the new TLV XXX within 'src/csmpagent/csmpagent.c'.
 2. Add required GET or POST implementations following the examples in folder 'src/csmpagent/'.

+## Further Information for Developers
+A CSMP Developer Guide can be found in the /docs folder.
+This guide describes how to install, build, and run the cSMP agent on popular evaluation platforms to register and report metrics to an instance of Cisco Field Network Director.
+## Fu
+rther Information for Developers
+A CSMP Developer Guide can be found in the /docs folder.
+This guide describes how to install, build, and run the cSMP agent on popular evaluation platforms to register and report metrics to an instance of Cisco Field Network Director.